sigttou/SMMpy/README.md

 ## Documentation
 ### CoilMQ
 Nothing was changed in the CoilMQ code just make sure you are running it.
+Every other Stomp server supporting Version 1.0 should work too.

 ### Server
 This is our core, it reads messages and relays them to other servers.